Bryan Nardo

-Bryan Nardo is an American football coach who is the safeties coach for the Charlotte 49ers.
+Bryan Nardo is an American football coach who is currently the Senior Defensive Assistant at the University of Minnesota.

 Coaching career

 Ohio

 In 2004, Nardo got his first coaching job as a student assistant with the Ohio Bobcats.
 In 2008, after graduating from the University of Ohio, Nardo would become a graduate assistant for the Bobcats.

 Missouri S&T

 In 2011, Nardo was hired by Missouri S&T to be the team's special teams coordinator and linebackers coach.
 In his lone season with Missouri S&T he was named the Great Lakes Football Conference Assistant Coach of the Year.

 Emporia State

 In 2012, Nardo was hired by Emporia State to serve as the team's defensive coordinator.

 Youngstown State

 In 2020, Nardo would be hired by the Youngstown State Penguins as the team's linebackers coach.
 On December 15, 2021, Nardo was fired by Youngstown State.

 Gannon

 In 2022, Nardo was hired by Gannon to be the team's defensive coordinator.
 In his one season at Gannon, Nardo helped the team improve from allowing 393.3 yards per game in 2021, to just 287.4 yards per game in 2022.